 First Call Resolution Operating Philosophy

 What is First Call Resolution?
 Our view is that First Call Resolution is more than just a metric; it is a proven call center operating philosophy for people, processes, and technology operating practices for cost-effectively delivering great customer service.
 Our CX research shows that 93% of customers expect their call to be resolved on the first call.
-Many of our clients who have achieved world-class FCR performing call centers have developed First Call Resolution strategies and use an "FCR operating philosophy" in their core people, processes, and technology practices at the enterprise level.
+Many of our clients who have achieved world-class FCR performing call centers have developed First Call Resolution jobs, strategies and use an "FCR operating philosophy" in their core people, processes, and technology practices at the enterprise level.
 Furthermore, they hold all employees accountable to First Call Resolution customer satisfaction goals.

 Customer Service Support

 Of all the metrics you could track, First Call Resolution is the most essential for a customer support queue to help a contact center to lower costs, improve customer satisfaction, retain customers, and increase the Net Promotor Score.
-The customer support queue (e.g., help desk or escalation) Agents play a vital role in supporting agents in resolving calls or handling complex calls.
-For many organizations, the call center help desk or escalation queue Agents are the last line of defence for providing First Call Resolution and retaining customers.
+The customer support queue (e.g., helpdesk or escalation) Agents play a vital role in supporting agents in resolving calls or handling complex calls.
+For many organizations, the call center helpdesk or escalation queue Agents are the last line of defense for providing First Call Resolution and retaining customers.